narioinc/node-rgb-matrix/README.md

     * https://gsap.com/

 * Still tries to maintain 60 fps as much as possible.
 Further Optimization are still possible if someone is willing to guide me.
 * Works great from RPi 2 and above.
 Not tested with RPi Zero W 2.
 Other Linux boards may need a rebuild of the Node Canvas lib.
+* Integrates with Matterjs for cool physics stuff..see Demos

 # Run the demo
 * ```git clone https://github.com/narioinc/node-rgb-matrix```